nfdi4plants/nfdi4plants.knowledgebase/src/docs/implementation/SwateManual/swate_template-contribution.md

 ## Known pitfalls

 - Opening and saving a Swate template .xlsx file with a spread sheet program other than Microsoft Excel (e.g. LibreOffice) will destroy the template (backend).
-Please, avoid to upload this file into the GitHub repository, even if the annotation table itself looks intact and can be worked on with the Swate plugin.
+Please, avoid to upload this file into the GitHub repository, even if the annotation table itself looks intact and can be worked on with the Swate plugin

-- Editing multiple templates and pushing them in a single commit